All blog articles

 1. Enhancing Customer Satisfaction

 Organization, short wait times and happy customers are the cornerstones of these systems.
-People want to feel like a priority and are willing to wait an “acceptable” amount of time, which varies from one industry to the next.
+People want to feel like they are a priority and are willing to wait an “acceptable” amount of time, which varies from one industry to the next.

 In the service industry, 88% of professionals state that customer expectations are higher than in the past.